Adjunct Instructor of Clinical Physical Therapy

 1540 Alcazar St., CHP 155, Los Angeles, CA 90089-9006

 Dr. Piraino specializes in the treatment of orthopaedic conditions across the lifespan and is a senior physical therapist with Houston Methodist in Friendswood, Texas.
-He has previously lectured for the Herman Ostrow School of Dentistry’s curriculum regarding musculoskeletal disorders and guest-lectures annually to the Doctor of Physical Therapy students in their summer session, regarding mechanisms underlying physical therapy.
-He has been involved clinical research to improve the understanding of underlying neurophysiologic mechanisms behind manual therapy interventions and is author of a monograph for the American Physical Therapy Association’s Academy of Orthopaedic Physical Therapy.
+He has previously lectured for the Herman Ostrow School of Dentistry of USC’s curriculum regarding musculoskeletal disorders.
+Dr. Piraino also guest lectures annually to the doctor of physical therapy students in their summer session, regarding mechanisms underlying physical therapy.
+He has been involved in clinical research to improve the understanding of underlying neurophysiologic mechanisms behind manual therapy interventions and is the author of a monograph for the American Physical Therapy Association’s Academy of Orthopaedic Physical Therapy.

 - Orthopedic Physical Therapy Residency, University of Southern California, 2013

 - Doctor of Physical Therapy, University of Southern California, 2012

 - Bachelors of Arts, Psychology, Western Washington University, 2005

 - Devarakonda RN, Piraino A. Case report: The effects of a physical therapy program on functional outcomes in a COVID-19 survivor: A case report.
 Int J Phys Ther Rehabil.
 2021;7(170). doi: 10.15344/2455-7498/2021/170.

 - Piraino A., Frontiers in Orthopaedic Science: The Science of Neuromuscular Healing.
 La Crosse, WI: Orthopaedic Section, APTA; 2017.